 3. Create Buyer Personas

 Once you have customer feedback and demographic data, you can create buyer personas.
 If done accordingly, it will make the process of creating buyer personas easier.
-They are also known as customer avatars.
 It describes your ideal readers and customers so that you can target content much better.

 To create the best buyer personas, include information about your customer’s pain points, sources of information, challenges, and behavioral motivators.
 Also, try to avoid stock photos.
 Instead, replace them with symbols or icons to avoid getting stuck on your audience’s physical appearance.